-As noted, EQ3is authorized to serve grades TK/K-4.
+EQ6 will serve grades TK/K-4.
 Our target neighborhood is Pico-Union/MacArthur Park (zip codes 90015, 90006 and 90057), illustrated in the map below - with the adjacent boundaries of West Pico, one block west of Union, within a mile of the flagship school.
-The Pico-Union community derives its name from the intersection of Pico Boulevard and Union Avenue, west of downtown Los Angeles, thus our new school facility is literally in the heart of this neighborhood.
+The Pico-Union3 community derives its name from the intersection of Pico Boulevard and Union Avenue, west of downtown Los Angeles, thus our new school facility is literally in the heart of this neighborhood.